The online applications for the 2020 Recruitment are now closed and are being processed.

 ACTSES accepts expressions of interest from prospective members and runs one Recruit College each year, usually from May and depending on workforce requirements.
-This is a very competitive process; not every ACTSES Unit or Group requires new recruits at every intake and not all applicants are deemed suitable.
+This is a very competitive process; not every ACTSES Unit requires new recruits at every intake and not all applicants are deemed suitable.

 There are three key phases in ACTSES recruitment: